marcopolo4k/vim-gbufs/README.md

 " https://github.com/marcopolo4k/vim-gbufs
 "
-" cdo - Macro Replace with Q - The QuickFix List - one line at a time " macro q doesn't need the % in ':%s/TERM/REPLACE/g'
-" easiest previewing using '/'
-nnoremap <leader>gbufq :Mcrq<cr>
+" cdo - Macro Replace with Q - The QuickFix List - one line at a time " macro q does NOT need the % in ':%s/TERM/REPLACE/g' " easiest previewing using '/' nnoremap <leader>gbufq :Mcrq<cr>
+" alias:
-" alias, hinting you don't really need this plugin to do this part: nnoremap <leader>cdoq :Mcrq<cr>
+nnoremap <leader>cdoq :Mcrq<cr>

 " [b]ufdo [r]eplace with macro [q]